logonlabs/logonlabs-java/README.md

 ### Helper Methods
 #### GetProviders
 This method is used to retrieve a list of all providers enabled for the application.
-If an email address is passed to the method it will further filter any providers available/disabled for the domain of the address.
+If an email address is passed to the method, it will return the list of providers available for that email domain.
 ```java
 import com.logonlabs.LogonClient;
 import com.logonlabs.dtos.GetProvidersResponse;